 Ask for help if you come unstuck: If you get stuck midstream, don’t be afraid to get off and walk your bike across using the engine and slipping the clutch with the bike in first gear.
 Your feet are wet anyway.
 Ask a friend to help if you need it, as you may be helping him when his turn comes.
 Caution is always the best approach to avoid long delays in drying out a drowned bike.

-If you have any comments or if there is anything I can help you with, please leave a message in the comments section below.
+If you have any comments or tips, please feel free to leave a message below.